 Set the hygrostat at the highest setting.
 The size of the room, the height of the room (2.5 m) and whether the room doors are closed plays a role.
 If the room doors are open, the adjacent rooms are also included in the total area.
 With a lower relative humidity (less than 35 %), the humidity will not increase immediately.
 This is because the floors, furniture and walls are the first to absorb the humidity before it ends up in the air.
 It can take up to two weeks for everything to have absorbed sufficient humidity and for the level in the air to increase.
 As long as you have to refill the water tank regularly, your Oskar is functioning properly.
 If the filter cassettes are more than two months old or if the upper part is hard and no longer soaked with water, they must be replaced.

 In order to clean the inside, remove the filter cassettes and rinse out the water tank.
 Use a soft brush or a sponge to clean the tank thoroughly.
 Decalcify the water tank regularly depending on how hard your water it.
 Thoroughly rinse out the water tank after decalcifying and dry it before operating the air humidifier again.
 The following video shows the correct cleaning.

 For the hygienic and ideal operation of the air humidifier, the filter cassettes need to be replaced every two months.
 If the filter cassettes are used for a longer period, the humidifying effect can be negatively impaired on the one hand and, on the other hand, the antibacterial action of the filter cassettes is no longer ensured.
 The filter cassettes can usually be obtained from where you purchased the unit.
 The following video tutorial shows the correct replacement of the filter cassettes.

 A mild yellow or brown discolouration of the filter material, mainly in the upper section, is normal.
 The residual water needs to be emptied if you do not use Oskar for some time.
 If the evaporator cassettes are submerged in water for a longer period of time, without the fan being operated, algal growth may occur or mould may appear.
 To prevent this from happening, empty the device and allow the filter cassettes time to dry.
 Refill the water again if Oskar is used regularly.

 The substances in tap water are the reason for the change in colour.
 The filter cassettes change colour faster depending the water quality.
 It does not look nice but it is harmless.
-If you haven’t used the filter cassettes for a long time, you can turn them over and continue using them.
+If you haven’t used the filter cassettes for a long time, you can rinse them well, turn them over and continue using them.
 If the filter cassettes are older than two months, please exchange them for new ones (see “How often do I need to replace the filter cassettes?”).